BrianStadnicki/brianstadnicki.github.io/content/quips.md

  * The failure of this page to load is a consequence of the inherent contradictions in the capitalist mode of production
  * I don’t know how to count that low
  * As you get older, you recognise McDonalds not as a restaurant, but as a good toilet
+ * Crushing people under an iron fist is our job, not yours Google